-Jackfruit is a perfect ingredient to make the most delicious vegan burgers!
-We are sharing our Asian-Style Satay Jackfruit Burger recipe.
-Topped with a mound of cucumber and spring onion, and served with sesame fries, this is a cross between a Chinese duck pancake, satay chicken skewer and a good ‘meaty’ burger!
-If you’re in a hurry, skip the sauce and use shop-bought hoisin sauce!
+Jackfruit is the perfect ingredient to make the most delicious vegan burgers!
+And today we are sharing our favourite Pulled Jackfruit Burger recipe.
+Canned jackfruit is cooked, shredded and mixed with a delicious satay-style sauce and topped with a mound of cucumber and spring onion.
+These vegan jackfruit burgers are a cross between a Chinese duck pancake, satay chicken skewer and a good ‘meaty’ burger!

 As an Amazon Associate I earn from qualifying purchases, at no extra cost for you!
 Thank you!

-Jackfruit is a wonderful ingredient to substitute pulled chicken or pork with to make meat-favourites into a vegetarian meal.
-It is a mild flavoured fruit that is perfect for marinating or cooking with various sauces.
-The beauty of jackfruit is in the texture of its flesh.
-Cook shredded jackfruit with satay, hoisin, BBQ or sweet chilli sauce to make burgers, sandwiches or to top salads or jacket potatoes.
+Jackfruit is a wonderful ingredient to substitute pulled pork or pulled chicken with to make meat favourites into a vegetarian meal.
+It is a tropical fruit with a neutral taste that is perfect for marinating or cooking with various sauces to create great vegan dishes.
+The beauty of jackfruit is in the meaty texture of its flesh.

 Ingredients and Substitutes

-- soy sauce: we used dark soy sauce, but light soy or tamari will work too.
+- soy sauce: we used dark soy sauce, but light soy sauce or tamari will work too.

-- peanut butter: smooth peanut butter will work better in this Satay Jackfruit recipe.
+- peanut butter: smooth peanut butter will work better in this Jackfruit burger recipe.

 - golden syrup: can be replaced with agave nectar, maple syrup or clear honey if you are not vegan.